Nothgisrandom/Predicting-the-price-of-used-cars/README.md

 •	The best model has degree=2 with interaction terms

 •	Model and Evaluation
-•	Model:
-o	A Ridge regression model was selected for its robustness to multicollinearity and scalability. o	Hyperparameter tuning using GridSearchCV improved model performance.
+-	A Ridge regression model was selected for its robustness to multicollinearity and scalability.
+-	Hyperparameter tuning using GridSearchCV improved model performance.
+*Best Model:*
+The winner is Model 3: Lasso Model with Degree 2 Polynomial.
+Lasso Model with Degree 2 Polynomial provides the best fit with $R^2$=69.5\% and $RMSE=6891$.

 •	Metrics:
 o	Root Mean Squared Error (RMSE): Measures prediction error; lower is better.